Trauma Therapy for Young People

 Trauma Focused CBT for Young People and Families (TF-CBT)

-TF-CBT is an evidence-based therapy designed to help children, adolescents, and their families recover from trauma.
+TF-CBT is an evidence-based therapy supporting children, adolescents, and their families recover from trauma.
 It combines cognitive-behavioral techniques with gradual exposure and coping strategies to reduce symptoms of PTSD, anxiety, and depression.
 TF-CBT also involves caregivers, providing them with tools to support their child’s healing.
-This structured approach helps young people process traumatic experiences, build resilience, and develop healthy emotional and behavioral responses.
+This structured approach helps young people process traumatic experiences, build resilience, and develop healthy emotional and behavioural responses.

 EMDR